-UPDATE: Apple's new requirements for App Store China games
+UPDATE: Apple’s new requirements for games on the Apple App Store China

 If it is rejected, it’s unknown at this point if your game update will simply fail or if your game will be taken down from the App Store China altogether.
 We are currently trying to verify this with Apple.

-If your game license information is rejected or not provided, you will not be able to update your game and it will need to be removed from the China region of the Apple App Store.
+If your game license information is rejected or not provided, your game will be updated, but also it will be removed from the China region of the Apple App Store.

+Your game approval number will be sent to you by the NPPA by email when the game license is approved.

 Q: Are paid games without a Chinese game license still available on the Apple App Store China?
 Has Apple started to take them down?

-Note: Update (08/04/2020): After a break over the weekend, another 5588 games were removed on Monday, for a total of approximately 36,000 games above the norm – now half of the total of paid and in-app purchase games previously available on the Apple App Store China.
-Update (08/01/2020): Apple has removed more than 26,000 games on August 1.
-We estimate about 31,000 unlicensed games have been removed in total since July 1.